deganandapriyambada/degananda.com/_posts/product/2025-04-30-Quick-Market-Research-for-Milestoneku-Product-Development.md

 ---
 layout: posts
 author: Degananda Ferdian
-categories: Product
+categories: product
 series-code: CUSTOM001
 excerpt: Market research activity need to be started before starting a B2C (Business to Customer) product.
 There are several form of the research.
 MVP is one of it.
-tags: Product
+tags: product
-topics: Product
+topics: product
 subtitle: Hello world subtitle of this post
 ptype: Issues
 background: a Market validation is required before full burst invesment on product development to reduce potential risk.